 Whether you’re hosting friends for the day or enjoying an evening with the family, you can’t go wrong with baby back ribs!

 Read on for an easy-to-master recipe using a pellet smoker, as well as recommendations of the best pellets to use for your prized grill.

+## Changed text

+Whether you’re hosting friends for the day or enjoying an evening with the family, you can’t go wrong with baby back ribs!

+Read on for an easy-to-master recipe using a pellet smoker.
+I’ve also got recommendations of the best pellets to use for your prized grill.